TheToolsmiths/TheToolsmiths.github.io/vault_club.md

 <div class="right"><a href="https://github.com/TheToolsmiths/TheToolsmiths.github.io/edit/master/{{ page.path }}"><i class="fas fa-pencil-alt tag_box"></i> Edit this page </a></div>

 #### What is it?
 It is not easy to find time/motivation to watch good GDC Vault videos.
-The Toolsmiths community decided to form a sort of "book club" for GDC Vault Talks called "Vault Club".
+The Toolsmiths community decided to form a sort of "book club" for GDC Vault Talks (or other Game Tools related talks) called "Vault Club".

 <hr>